raseshchoudhary/Boston-housing-EDA-modelling/README.md

 1.The authorities in charge of looking after the public welfare in Boston would be an apropos user.
 This can use such visualizations and valuable insights which can urge the authorities in charge to take appropriate action to provide better housing facilities and eventually improve on it.

-2. This may also be used by any person will to go into real eatate and investments, who wants to understand the present case scenario of the housing conditions in Boston.
+2.This may also be used by any person will to go into real eatate and investments, who wants to understand the present case scenario of the housing conditions in Boston.

 # Insights